 She is one of the most popular light opera singers now before the public, is a Viennese by birth, the daughter of Mme.
 Hortense Scheff Yager, prima donna at the Imperial Opera House, Vienna, and of Dr. Yager, a prominent Vienna physician.
 From her mother she received her early musical training.
 Made her debut in Frankfort as Juliet.
-Sang in all the cities of Europe in grand opera and came to the United States in 1900, appearing in Fidelio, La Boheme, and I Pagliacci.^{Sa} Is in private life the wife of ently, and immer him to come up in the ballet One joyed he is a non-now has her release for a solution of the so and

-Baron von Bärdeleben, an officer in the German Husfire sarssid She was nicknamed by Paderewski, "the little to deviling of grand opera." hair and human in unter w
+Sang in all the cities of Europe in grand opera and came to the United States in 1900, appearing in Fidelio, La Boheme, and I Pagliacci.
+Is in private life the wife of Earon von Bardeleben, an officer in the German Hussars.
+She was nicknamed by Paderewski, "the little deviling of grand opera."